-The film about her and her life and photography was nominated for an Oscar at the Academy Awards.
+The film about her and her life and photography was nominated for an Oscar at the Academy Awards in 2015.

-Much earlier, in July 2014, Jim Casper, editor-in-chief of LensCulture, spoke with Anne Morin, the curator of the great exhibition, "Vivian Maier: A Photographic Revelation" that has been shown throughout Europe and will continue to travel over the next few years.
+Earlier, in July 2014, Jim Casper, editor-in-chief of LensCulture, spoke with Anne Morin, the curator of the great exhibition, "Vivian Maier: A Photographic Revelation" that was shown throughout Europe and will continue to travel over the next few years.
 Morin was also very generous to share with us, and the readers of LensCulture, 120 photographs from the exhibition.

 Here is an edited version of the interview from 2014:

 LC: What was your role in the discovery and eventual dissemination of Vivian Maier's work?

 Anne Morin: I first heard about Vivian Maier in 2011 and I have been very interested by her photographs ever since.
 A year later, I was in touch with Howard Greenberg, the gallerist responsible for Vivian Maier prints, and John Maloof, the collector who holds tens of thousands of Maier's negatives.
 With their help, I developed a curatorial project and we showed it for the first time in Spain.
 It then moved on, to France—everywhere it went, it got a huge response.
 It is now in Ghent, Belgium and in the future will move on to Amsterdam, Berlin, Venice…